emilminas/copycheck/README.md

 8. The module finally prints a formatted version of the reference and sample documents that highlights matching sequences:

 ## Instructions
-This code is meant to be run in a command terminal.
+This code is meant to be run in command terminal.

 1. Pull the code.
 2. Use chmod to be able to execute the program.